Robert W. Smith (writer)

 Robert William Smith (December 27, 1926 – July 1, 2011) was an American martial artist and writer, most noted for his prodigious output of books and articles about the Asian martial arts and their masters.
-Smith's writing was an important factor in the spread of Asian martial arts such as judo, pa-kua, hsing-i and T'ai Chi Ch'uan (taijiquan) into the postwar United States.
+Smith's writing was an important factor in the spread of Asian martial arts such as judo, baguazhang, xingyiquan, and tai chi in the postwar United States.

 Early life

 Born on a farm in Iowa in 1926, he was sent at the age of three to an orphanage due to his family's economic distress.
 There he became a voracious reader.
 In high school, he learned boxing and wrestling.
 He joined the U.S. Marines at seventeen.
 While in the Marines, Smith completed his high school requirements through a correspondence course.
 He was honorably discharged in 1946.
 Smith attended college on the G.I.
-Bill, eventually earning a M.A. in History from the University of Washington in 1953.
+Bill, eventually earning an M.A. in History from the University of Washington in 1953.
 Smith's interest in boxing and pursuit of Asian martial arts (especially judo) continued unabated.
-After a brief stint with the Red Cross, Smith joined the U.S. Central Intelligence Agency as an Intelligence Officer and moved to Bethesda, Maryland.
+After a brief stint with the Red Cross, Smith joined the U.S. Central Intelligence Agency as an intelligence officer and moved to Bethesda, Maryland.